fastify/fastify/docs/TypeScript.md

 ##### fastify.FastifyRegister<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RequestGeneric][FastifyRequestGenericInterface]>(plugin: [FastifyPlugin][FastifyPlugin], opts: [FastifyRegisterOptions][FastifyRegisterOptions])
 [src](../types/register.d.ts#L5)

 This type interface specifies the type for the [`fastify.register()`](./Server.md#register) method.
 The type interface returns a function signature with an underlying generic `Options` which is defaulted to [FastifyPluginOptions][FastifyPluginOptions].
 It infers this generic from the FastifyPlugin parameter when calling this function so there is no need to specify the underlying generic.
-The options parameter is the intersection of the plugin's options and two additional optional propeties: `prefix: string` and `logLevel: [LogLevels][LogLevels]`.
+The options parameter is the intersection of the plugin's options and two additional optional propeties: `prefix: string` and `logLevel`: [LogLevels][LogLevels].

 Below is an example of the options inference in action: